A Foodie Guide: 10 Must - Try Dishes in Myanmar

 7. Fried Street Foods

-But the good thing is once you are used to Asian dishes which are rich in tastes and spices, you will soon find these rather amazing than cloying.
-Samosas (or spring rolls) have deep fried crispy rice wrapper and are filled with a delicious combination of ground meat, vegies, onion and spices, sometimes even seafood.
+But the good thing is that once you are used to Asian dishes that are rich in tastes and spices, you will soon find them rather amazing than cloying.
+Samosas (or spring rolls) have deep-fried crispy rice wrappers and are filled with a delicious combination of ground meat, vegetables, onions, spices, and sometimes even seafood.
 Also, the dipping sauce is a must.
 Some special dip is made from sour-sweet tamarind, which should give you an appetizing experience like nothing else.

 8. Shan Rice